 Our professional recommendations and advice

 - If you decide to opt for an unplugged ceremony, make sure you let guests know.
-You can include a note in your order of service, have a sign outside the ceremony entrance, or include a card or sentance in your invitations.
+You can include a note in your order of service or have a sign outside the ceremony entrance.
+Alternatively you may wish to include a card or sentence in your invitations.
 There are lots of creative ways to do this nicely on Pinterest if you’re stuck for ideas.

 - You can also mention it to your registrar, celebrant or vicar when you meet with them prior to your wedding.
-Sometimes, registrars in particular will encourage guests to take photos during your entrance or exit, but refrain from taking any during the ceremony itself.
-This is in fact the worst time for guests to be taking photos, so do make it clear to them that you’d like no photographs at all, aside from your official photographer.
+Sometimes registrars misinterpret requests for an unplugged ceremony and encourage guests to take photos during your entrance or exit instead.
+This is actually the worst time for guests to be taking photographs.
+As such do make it clear to them that you’d like no photographs at all, aside from your official photographer.
 Most will be happy to make an announcement for you before the ceremony begins as a reminder.

 If you aren’t sure about whether you want an unplugged wedding or not, consider this: We can’t be held responsible for guest conduct.
-Therefore if someone does decide to set up shop in the middle of your aisle and key shots are missed, there isn’t much we can do.
+If someone does decide to set up shop in the middle of your aisle and key shots are missed, there isn’t anything we can do.
 We will miss shots or opportunities to get shots because of obstruction.
 Our best advice is to place the odds in your favour by going unplugged.